MainulDip/KotlinEveryday/coroutine-tour.md

 ```
 ### Computation and cancellation:
 All the suspending functions in kotlinx.coroutines are cancellable.
 They check for cancellation of coroutine and throw CancellationException when cancelled.
 However, if a coroutine is working in a computation and does not check for cancellation, then it cannot be cancelled.

+Below, when a thread is busy in computation, it cannot be canelled.
+But if there is any suspending activity while on computation, then it can be canclled.
 ```kotlin
 fun main() = runBlocking {
     val startTime = System.currentTimeMillis()